We get so many forms each September. Can I fill out one set for both my kids?

 My child usually brings in lunch but sometimes likes to eat hot lunch.
 Is that ok?

-Yes, just send $1.50 with your child on that day and s/he can pay for his/her lunch in the cafeteria.
-Milk and chocolate milk are also available every day for just $0.35
+Yes, just send $1.75 with your child on that day and s/he can pay for his/her lunch in the cafeteria.
+Milk is also available every day for just $0.35.
+A water fountain is available but it is encouraged for kids to bring a water bottle for lunch.
+Children usually like Pizza Day which is on Friday.
+This can and should be paid in advance in the office on a monthly basis.

 As the school day winds down, it becomes harder for the kids to concentrate.
 Parents and guardians arriving can be an exciting distraction during important classroom wrap-up time.